Ergonomics Risk Assessments

 • Compliance Information - Regulatory requirements and standards alignment

-• Specific Recommendations - Detailed solutions with implementation guidance
+• Recommendations - Prioritised solutions with implementation guidance following the Hierarchy of Controls

 • Summary - Key findings and priority actions for management